 Set up a temporary camp several miles away

 With your bug out bag and any duffel bags you can carry, hike 8-10 miles into remote wilderness, and now set up a temporary camp hidden in a dense grove of trees.
-The denser the better; keep in mind this isn’t a recreational camping trip with the kids.
+The denser the better; keep in mind this isn’t a recreational camping trip with the kids (if you want to know what to bring on one of those, here’s our list of camping essentials).
 What you’re doing is hiding out under the cover of brush, as much as possible, with lots of tree cover.

 Return to your cache for more supplies

 Now in the days ahead go back for the rest of your gear.

 Hold on a sec though … if you leave food behind at your temporary camp, be sure to tie it high in a tree where it can hang from a tree branch and not be stolen by a hungry bear or other pests while you’re gone.
 Bears, raccoons, and other animals have a keen sense of smell.
 All food needs to go high into a tree where it can dangle from a rope high off the ground (set some traps around your camp and you might come back to a captured animal; that’s what we call a free meal in the backcountry; though you better have a serious trap if you want to trap a bear; just sayin’).